grip-on-software/monetdb-import/Database_structure.md

 ### GitLab tables

+-   **vcs_event**: An event from an activity timeline of a repository.
+    The events include pushes of commits or tags, or possibly also other actions such as deletions.
+    -   **repo_id** - INT - reference to repo.id: Repository in which
+        the event was made.
+    -   **action** - VARCHAR(20): A slightly human-readable description
+        of the action that the event performs.
+This describes what the target of the action is and how it is changed.
+Examples: 'pushed to' (commit to a branch), 'pushed new' (commit to new feature branch or a new tag), 'deleted' (branch)
+    -   **kind** - VARCHAR(20): The type of event, which provides details of what the event adds, in addition to the action.
+        Examples: 'push', 'tag_push'
+    -   **version_id** - VARCHAR(100) - reference to commits.version_id:
+        The version to which the event applies.
+For tag pushes, this is the same as *tag.version_id*.
+    -   **ref** - VARCHAR(100): The Git reference that the event applies to.
+This can be a branch head reference (such as 'refs/heads/master') or a tag reference ('refs/tags/0.1.2')
+    -   **date** - TIMESTAMP: The moment in time when the event occurred.
+    -   **developer_id** - INT - reference to vcs_developer.alias_id:
+        The developer that performed the action in the version control repository.

 -   **gitlab_repo**: GitLab-specific metadata of a repository.
 Primary key is (repo_id, gitlab_id).
     -   **repo_id** - INT - reference to repo.id: Repository that the